nico-martin/todo-pwa/README.md

 This project demonstrates some of the latest progressive web app features.

 The functionality is quite simple: It's a Webapp thet halps you to manage ToDos.
-For demo purposes I created the same App in VueJS and Reacr, which uses the same syntax like React.
+For demo purposes I created the same App in VueJS and React, which uses the same syntax like React.

 VueJS: https://github.com/nico-martin/todo-pwa/tree/master/vue
 (P)ReactJS: https://github.com/nico-martin/todo-pwa/tree/master/preact